-Today, smart security cameras cover a wide range of needs.
-There’s the obvious: allowing you to keep an eye on the outside of your house when you’re away.
-And then the less obvious, but still important: checking in on your dog throughout the day when you’re out running errands.
-No matter the need, a smart surveillance camera gives you the peace of mind that your house, and the people and pets in it, stay safe.
+Today, smart home security cameras cover a wide range of needs.
+There's the obvious: allowing you to keep an eye on the outside of your house when you're away.
+And then the less obvious, but still important: keeping an eye on your kids while they play in their room or while you're working from home.
+No matter the need, a smart home surveillance camera gives you the peace of mind that your house, and the people and pets in it, stay safe.

 Best indoor and outdoor security camera systems

-- Ring also offers indoor and outdoor smart cameras, including spotlight cameras and smart floodlight cameras.
+Ring offers numerous solutions for indoor and outdoor smart security cameras, including spotlight cameras and smart floodlight cameras.
 An added bonus is that they both have built-in alarms and lights to help keep your home secure.
 And with the compatible app, you can view live video on your connected devices.
 Ring supports both Alexa-enabled devices and Google Home smart products.

-- Blink is an Amazon product and has several options for both outdoor and indoor security cameras.
-It offers the typical features with two-way audio and motion detection; however, it’s only compatible with other Amazon smart home products and the Alexa virtual assistant.
+Blink is an Amazon home security camera that has several options for both outdoor and indoor security cameras.
+It offers the typical features with two-way audio and motion detection; however, it's only compatible with other Amazon smart home products and the Alexa virtual assistant.

-- Wyze is a useful solution, if you’re just in the market for indoor security cameras — as of Spring 2020, there is not a Wyze outdoor security option.
+Wyze cameras are a useful, affordable solution to your indoor and outdoor security camera needs.
 Their popular model, the Cam Pan, can detect and track the motion inside your home within its field of view, so you can watch your dog race around the house and jump on the furniture in high definition from your phone or tablet.
 Wyze is compatible with both Alexa-enabled devices and Google Home.

-How is smart home security camera footage stored?
+How and where is smart home security camera footage stored?

 According to the FBI, there's a burglary every 25.7 seconds.
 Most break-ins happen at homes without security systems; however, if it does happen and you have the crime on video, it can help police identify the perpetrator and, in turn, limit damage on your end.